califlower/tinyL-Compiler/README.md

 # tinyL-Compiler
-A compiler for the TinyL Language
+A compiler for the TinyL Language, done as part of a class project.